 Humber Transforming Care Partnership

-This page is hosted by NHS Hull CCG on behalf of the Humber Transforming Care Partnership
+This page is hosted by NHS Hull Clinical Commissioning Group on behalf of the Humber TCP

 In 2015 NHS England published Building the Right Support.
 This plan described how community services and inpatient services can support people with mental health conditions, learning disabilities and autism.

-Following the publication, 48 Transforming Care Partnerships (TCPs) were developed throughout England.
+Following the publication of the report, 48 TCPs were developed throughout England.
 Each TCP identified ways that their local services could be improved so that people with mental health conditions, learning disabilities and autism can be supported to live close to their families and that they are cared for and supported by staff with the right skills.

-We are part of The Humber TCP and our vision is “…improving safe care and treatment to make sure that children, young people and adults with a learning disability and/or autism have the same opportunities as anyone else to live satisfying and valued lives and are treated with dignity and respect”.
+The Humber TCP vision is “…improving safe care and treatment to make sure that children, young people and adults with a learning disability and/or autism have the same opportunities as anyone else to live satisfying and valued lives and are treated with dignity and respect”.

 The Humber TCP includes: